 “My friend is a broker”, “I want you to cut your fee”, or “I’ll make more money selling on my own” are all very common objections that will stop you dead in your tracks if you don’t know how to handle them.
 While they make perfect sense after reading them, they are not necessarily common sense unless you’re well versed in the sales process.
 Skip this script at your peril.

-To see how important overcoming objections is, check out Boston area realtor Deric Lipski’s 14 minute live call with a real expired lead.
+To see how important overcoming objections is, check out Boston area real estate agent Deric Lipski’s 14 minute live call with a real expired lead.

 Script 2.
 Expired Listing Script (Over the Phone)

 Mike Ferry’s Expired Listing Script is one of the best out there.
-Boston area realtor Deric Lipski has an incredible real world example of landing an appointment with this script.
+Boston area real estate agent Deric Lipski has an incredible real world example of landing an appointment with this script.
 In this live cold call with a real expired lead, you can watch first hand how being able to handle objections is the most important skill you can master to become a great cold caller.

 This video shows how to get expired leads: